distilagency/starward/README.md

 # :boom: Starward

-> Full-stack Wordpress boilerplate web app built using ReactJS and WP REST API v2 :tada:
+> Full-stack Wordpress boilerplate web app built using ReactJS and WP REST API v2, built on the awesome reactGo framework  :tada:

 :construction: Still in construction, be delicate.